christian-bromann/appium-hbbtv-driver/README.md

 To run the Appium HbbTV Driver you need the following hardware components:

 - A SmartTV that supports HbbTV >= 1.2
-- A Raspberry Pi (preferably v3) with Raspbian installed
+- A Raspberry Pi (preferably v3) with Raspbian Jessie with Pixel installed
 - An ethernet cabel to connect the SmartTV with the Raspberry Pi
 - A working internet connection the Raspberry Pi can connect to via its wireless component